InfiniBand vs Ethernet: High-Performance Network Security Comparison

 Key Architecture Steps:

-Implement Layered Security Controls: A zero-trust approach is recommended.
-Mandate IEEE 802.1X for port-based admission control to ensure no unauthorized device connects to your fabric.
-Deploy MACsec for link-layer encryption on all inter-switch links and, where feasible, on host-facing ports.
+Implement Comprehensive Layered Security Controls: Adopt a zero-trust architecture as your foundational security model.
+Mandate IEEE 802.1X for port-based admission control on every switch port, ensuring absolutely no unauthorized devices connect to your fabric without explicit authentication.
+Deploy MACsec for link-layer encryption on all inter-switch links and, where performance requirements permit, on host-facing ports as well, protecting against physical tapping, cable interception, and man-in-the-middle attacks.

-Secure the Control and Overlay Planes: When using VXLAN with BGP-EVPN, secure BGP sessions between devices using strong authentication.
-Implement control plane policing to protect switch CPUs from DoS attacks.
+Secure the Control and Overlay Planes Comprehensively: When deploying VXLAN with BGP-EVPN, secure all BGP sessions between network devices using strong authentication mechanisms like TCP MD5 signatures or more robust BGP Security (BGPsec) extensions that cryptographically validate routing updates.
+Implement rigorous control plane policing to protect switch CPUs from DoS attacks targeting routing protocol processing, preventing attackers from overwhelming switches with malicious BGP updates, VXLAN tunnel establishment requests, or ARP broadcasts.

 7.3.
 A Risk-Based Framework for Fabric Selection in Sovereign and Regulated Contexts